aminography/EditTextInterceptor/README.md

 Suppose you have a search box which runs a query based on user input, on the fly.
 Now, if you use an instance of `TextWatcher` to inform about text changes, the only choice is to run a query for each change.

+<img src="static/fig1.jpg" width="67%">

 Using **`EditTextInterceptor`** you'll be able to run a query after finishing the user typing.
 It leads to reduce unused queries followed by performance optimization and less resource consumption.

-<img src="static/fig1.jpg" width="67%">

-Descriptions

 <img src="static/fig2.jpg" width="79%">